Total newbie builds Mini-ITX Linux PC (Error after Error)

 Sizes of motherboard

-Basically, you're supposed to choose it at the early stage of parts selection and then later other parts such as the PC case, power supply, and so forth.
-This is because they have a specific compatible type of motherboard one another.
+Basically, you're supposed to choose it at the early stage of parts selection and then later other parts such as the PC case, power supply, etc. This is because they have a specific compatible type of motherboard one another.

 Personally, I don't recommend going with a Mini-ITX PC case if you're a newbie like me because one of the most hardest parts was cable menagement.
-On top of that, I felt like it's a bit more expensive than other types, guessing it has a fewer lineups or is a niche option.
+Plus, I felt like it's a bit more expensive than other types, guessing it has a fewer lineups or is a niche option.
 (As of Sep 2024)

 Requirements